JuPfu/beck-view-gui/README.md

 2. **Configure Settings**:
    - Select the camera device number.
    - Choose the maximum number of frames to digitize.
+   - Choose the resolution which is used to digitise images.
    - Set the output directory for digitized images.
    - Adjust the chunk size for parallel image processing.
    - Enable the monitor window if needed.